 Biophysics of Membrane Proteins

 My primary research focuses on the biophysical mechanisms of membrane proteins, particularly channels and secondary active transporters.
-I especially like to use structural techniques (CryoEM and X-ray) to describe the physical properties of each protein, and the effects of disease mutations.
+I especially like to use biochemical, biophysical, and structural techniques (CryoEM and X-ray) to describe the mechanism of each protein, their targeting by small molecules, and the effects of disease mutations.

 Sauer et al. Structure and inhibition mechanism of the human citrate transporter NaCT.
 Nature (2021)